BiG-SCAPE / CORASON tutorial

 If everything goes well, the terminal will show something similar to:

-The _input_ for BiG-SCAPE is the directory _gbks_ that contains GenBank files of sequences of Biosynthetical gene clusters (BGCs) predicted by antiSMASH.
-The BiG-SCAPE _output_ will be stored in the directory `example_output`.
+The input for BiG-SCAPE is the directory gbks that contains GenBank files of sequences of Biosynthetical gene clusters (BGCs) predicted by antiSMASH.
+The BiG-SCAPE output will be stored in the directory example_output.

-After BiG-SCAPE has finished successfully, open the `index.html` file located inside the 'example_output' folder with your browser, (e.g. Chrome or Firefox).
+After BiG-SCAPE has finished successfully open the index.html file located inside the example_output folder with your browser, (e.g. Chrome or Firefox).
 The file contains an interactive offline webpage that displays the BiG-SCAPE results and allows you to explore them.

 To start exploring, select a class at the top of the site: